How to file a complaint?

 The registry at the Office of the Chancellor of Justice receives the complaint and sends the complainant information on the receipt of a complaint sent electronically.

 Complaints are public documents unless they contain information that is held secret under valid legislation.
-Some of the decisions are published anonymously on the website of the Chancellor of Justice, which means that the complainant and, if necessary, the subject of the complaint can no longer be identified from the decision.
+Some of the decisions are published on the website of the Chancellor of Justice.
+Decisions are edited for publishing so that the complainant and, if necessary, the subject of the complaint can no longer be identified from the decision.

 A decision made on a complaint may not be appealed.
 The processing of a complaint is free of charge.